Introduction

 Time Blocking

-Having dedicated time blocks for tasks will make our work of a higher quality than it would be if we were attempting to accomplish the same work in intermittent, separate time intervals.
+Having dedicated time blocks for tasks will result in higher-quality work than if we were attempting to accomplish the same job in intermittent, separate time intervals.

-If we are always task-switching, we can be sure that our work will be of a lesser quality.
-If we have to switch context, the quality suffers, that is simply a fact.
+If we are always task-switching, we can be sure our work will be of lower quality.
+If we have to switch context, the quality suffers; that is simply a fact.

 Respect the Time Block

 This is indeed worth a separate heading.
-The best plan by itself does not do anything, other than potentially make our calendars full and make us look busier.
+The best plan by itself does nothing, other than potentially filling our calendars and making us look busier.
 But we are not after that, are we?

 We should do our best to respect our time blocks.
-Sure, unforeseen things can happen and it is up to us to judge each situation as it presents itself.
-But we should remember that often people tend to prioritize their tasks and problems subjectively.
+Sure, unforeseen things can happen, and it is up to us to judge each situation as it presents itself.
+But we should remember that people often prioritise their tasks and problems subjectively.
 In the real world, there are not many people who are objective and can assess the situation by looking over multiple clients or the entire company.

 Remember, most often you will be saving PDFs, not saving lives.
 Things can wait more often than they initially seem.